1953 NFL season: Enfranchisement of the new Baltimore Colts

+The 12 teams of this NFL season continued for the rest of the decade of the 1950s.
+These would become known as "old-line" teams as they predated the 1960 launch of the American Football League (AFL).

-Conference races
+Division races

-For 1953, the former American and National Conferences of the previous three seasons were renamed the Eastern and Western Conferences, respectively.
+For 1953, the former American and National Divisions of the previous three seasons were renamed back to the Eastern and Western Divisions, respectively.
 The Western race saw the Rams beat the Lions twice, in Detroit (October 18) and in L.A.
 (November 1), and at the midway point in Week Six, the Rams were a full game ahead in the race.
 In Week Seven (November 8), the 49ers beat the Rams 31–27, and the Lions won their game, to put all three teams at 5–2–0.
 In Week Eight, the Lions beat Green Bay 14–7, while the Rams were tied 24–24 by the Cards, and the 49ers lost 23–21 to the Browns.
 As both teams won their remaining games, San Francisco was always a game behind Detroit.

 In the Eastern, the Cleveland Browns won their first eleven games and led wire-to-wire, clinching a playoff spot by week 10.
 Their shot at a 12–0–0 regular season was spoiled by a 42–27 loss in the finale on December 13, and tarnished further by the championship game loss to the Lions two weeks later.